Tilt Sensor Experiments

 To simplify the connections (just like with the push button) we can use the internal pull-down resistor instead of the external resistor.
 Built-in pull-down resistor

-To use the internal pull-down resistor, add a
+To use the internal pull-down resistor, change the tiltSensor

 int tiltSensor = 2;